David Lipsky (golfer)

 David Lipsky (born July 14, 1988) is an American professional golfer.
 Lipsky played college golf at Northwestern University where he was an All-American and won the 2010 Big Ten individual championship.
 Lipsky turned professional after graduating in 2011.
 He joined the Asian Tour in 2012 and won the Handa Faldo Cambodian Classic in his third start on the tour.
 In 2014 he won the Omega European Masters, a European Tour event co-sanctioned by the Asian Tour; he went on to win the 2014 Asian Tour Order of Merit.
 Since that victory, he has competed predominantly on the European Tour and won for the second time at the Alfred Dunhill Championship in 2018.
 He has also played on the second-tier Korn Ferry Tour in the United States, winning once.

 Early life

-Lipsky is half Korean and half Jewish, and was born in Los Angeles, California, to Aaron Lipsky and Yon Suk Lipsky, who is from Korea.
+Lipsky is Korean and Jewish, and was born in Los Angeles, California, to Aaron Lipsky and Yon Suk Lipsky, who is from Korea.
 His parents introduced him to golf when he was 10 years old.

 He lived in La Cañada Flintridge, California, and in high school at La Cañada High School, at which he was a 4.0 student, Lipsky won the 2003 Ashworth Postseason at Mission Hills, the 2004 Junior Tour Championship played at PGA West, and the Rio Hondo High School League Tournament in 2004 and 2005.
 He was named Los Angeles all-Southern Section in 2004–06, MVP of the Rio Hondo League in 2004 and 2005, and First-team all-Los Angeles Area in 2005, while averaging a score of 36 in his last two seasons in high school.
 He graduated in 2006.